PRIVACY AND COOKIES POLICY – SCOTT AND SCOTT LLP – ANTI TRUST – SECURITIES FRAUD – CONSUMER RIGHTS

 Storage of your personal information

-The information Scott+Scott Europe LLP collects from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).
-It may also be processed by staff operating outside the EEA who work for Scott+Scott Europe LLP.
+The information Scott+Scott UK LLP collects from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).
+It may also be processed by staff operating outside the EEA who work for Scott+Scott UK LLP.
 By submitting your personal information, you agree to this transfer, storing, or processing.
-Scott+Scott Europe LLP will take all steps reasonably necessary to ensure that your information is treated securely and in accordance with this policy.
+Scott+Scott UK LLP will take all steps reasonably necessary to ensure that your information is treated securely and in accordance with this policy.

 Unfortunately, the transmission of information via the internet is not completely secure.
-Although Scott+Scott, Attorneys at Law, LLP and Scott+Scott Europe LLP will do our best to protect your personal information, we cannot guarantee the security of your information transmitted to the sites; any transmission is at your own risk.
+Although Scott+Scott Attorneys at Law LLP and Scott+Scott UK LLP will do our best to protect your personal information, we cannot guarantee the security of your information transmitted to the sites; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorized access.

 Access to information under the UK Data Protection Act 1998